 Foundation Aid is formula-based, unrestricted aid provided to school districts.
-It is the largest aid category within School Aid and is projected to total \$21.3 billion in SY 2023.
-The Foundation Aid formula consists of four components: a State-specified expected instructional expenditure per pupil to which the State and districts will contribute, a State-specified expected minimum local contribution per pupil, the number of aid-eligible pupil units in the district, and additional adjustments based on phase-in factors and minimum or maximum increases.
+It is the largest aid category within School Aid and is projected to total \$24.5 billion in SY 2025.
+The Foundation Aid formula consists of four components: a State-specified expected instructional expenditure per pupil to which the State and districts will contribute, a State-specified expected minimum local contribution per pupil, the number of aid-eligible pupil units in the district, and additional adjustments such as phase-in factors and minimum or maximum increases.